-- (1) A candidate may be present in person or through his or her representative or polling agent at each polling station for the purposes of safeguarding the interests of the candidate with regard to the polling process. - (2) Not more than two representatives or polling agents shall be appointed by a candidate under subsection (1) and the appointment shall be in writing addressed to the presiding officer of the polling station. - (3) A representative or polling agent appointed under subsection (2) shall report to the presiding officer of the polling station on polling day. - (4) A representative or polling agent appointed under this section shall be paid an allowance determined by the Commission.
+- (1) A candidate may be present in person or through his or her representative or polling agent at each polling station for the purposes of safeguarding the interests of the candidate with regard to the polling process. - (2) Not more than two representatives or polling agents shall be appointed by a candidate under subsection (1) and the appointment shall be in writing addressed to the presiding officer of the polling station. - (3) A representative or polling agent appointed under subsection (2) shall report to the presiding officer of the polling station on polling day and shall sit at a table provided under section 31(5)(a) or be positioned in such a way that he or she is able to crosscheck the names of the voters on the voters' roll against the voter's card or any other identification given.